jaywhtlw45/115-term-project/README.md

 In order to remove executables, use the following command:
 > make clean

 Note that the experiments were done using Linux, which is the preferred operating system for running the algorithms.
-We noticed that Quick Sort tends to hang after testing 10,000 elements specificially on Windows, but runs well on both Linux and MacOS.
+We noticed that Quick Sort and Couting Sort tend to hang after testing 10,000 elements specificially on Windows, but runs well on both Linux and MacOS.

 ---
 ### Directories